syseleven/grav-docs-metakube/pages/02.documentation/12.cluster-api/default.en.md

 ##### Flavor

 The flavor defines the sizing of the nodes.
-We provide an [overview of all flavors](https://docs.syseleven.de/syseleven-stack/en/reference/compute#flavors) on the SysEleven Stack docs.
+We provide an [overview of all flavors](https://docs.syseleven.de/syseleven-stack/en/reference/compute#flavors) in the SysEleven Stack docs.

 ##### Custom disk (only network storage)